fmalmeida/MpGAP/docs/examples.rst

      --genomeSize 2m \
      --lr_type "pacbio" \
      --longreads "path-to/pacbio.subreads.fastq" \
-     --pacbio_all_bam_path "path-to/pacbio.*.subreads.bam"
+     --pacbio_bams "path-to/pacbio.*.subreads.bam"

 .. note::

   This will perform a long reads only assembly using pacbio data with Canu, Raven, and Flye assemblers (skipping unicycler).
-This specific command will also execute a polishing step with arrow (see ``--pacbio_all_bam_path``).
+  This specific command will also execute a polishing step with gcpp (see ``--pacbio_bams``).

 .. tip::

-  If ``--pacbio_all_bam_path`` is not set, the pipeline will not try to polish the assemblies using arrow.
+  If ``--pacbio_bams`` is not set, the pipeline will not try to polish the assemblies using gcpp.

 Assembly in Hybrid strategy 1
 =============================